Starignus/Python_Workshop_ICAH/README.md

 <img src="tryjupyter_file.png" alt="jupyter" style="width: 400px;"/>

 When the notebook opens in your browser, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
-Most of the time, you will wish to start a notebook server in the highest level directory containing notebooks.
-Often this will be your home directory.
+Most of the time, you will wish to start a notebook server in the highest-level directory containing notebooks.
+Often this will be in your home directory.

 You have done your preparations for the course, see you in the workshop!.